Jack-Odell/sparta-global-game-project/README.md

 ### Objective

-- Reach a Trillion in population
+- Reach a Billion in population
 - Don't let your population reach 0

 ### Design